 GOVERNMENT OF INDIA

-The Principal Chief Commissioners / Chief Commissioners / Principal Commissioners of Central Excise (All)
+The Principal Chief Commissioners / Chief Commissioners / Principal Commissioners / Commissioners of Central Tax and Central Excise (All)

 Subject :- 'Place of Removal' under Section 4 of the Central Excise Act, 1944, the CENVAT Credit Rules, 2004 and the CENVAT Credit Rules, 2017 - reg.